olakayCoder1/prioritysoft_task/README.md

 # Online Store Inventory and Supplier Management API

+Welcome to the Online Store Inventory and Supplier Management API!
+This API allows you to manage items and suppliers for an online store.

-The Postman collection can be found [here](https://link-to-your-postman-collection).
+The Postman collection can be found [here](https://documenter.getpostman.com/view/20850921/2sA3XPE3bM).

 ## Setup Instructions

+To run the project locally follow the instructions below

 1. Clone the repository:
     ```bash